-On Aug.
-9, 2010, Letitia A. Long became the fifth director of the National Geospatial-Intelligence Agency and the first woman to head a major U.S. intelligence agency.
+Letitia A. Long became the fifth director of the National Geospatial-Intelligence Agency and the first woman to head a major U.S. intelligence agency on Aug.
+9, 2010.
 During her tenure as director, Long introduced a number of changes to the agency to put “the power of GEOINT” into the hands of the user while continuing to provide providing timely, relevant, and accurate geospatial intelligence in support of warfighters, policymakers and first responders.

-Long will “always have a place in history as one of the Nation's most important figures in military and national intelligence,” said Senator Dianne Feinstein, Chairman of the Senate Select Committee on Intelligence, in a tribute to Long in the US Senate Congressional Record upon her retirement.
+Long will “always have a place in history as one of the Nation's most important figures in military and national intelligence,” said Senator Dianne Feinstein, Chairman of the Senate Select Committee on Intelligence, in a tribute to Long upon her retirement.

 Long was inducted into the GEOINT Hall of Fame in 2018.